locationtech/geomesa/docs/tutorials/geomesa-quickstart-accumulo.rst

    report the detail records underneath the map area.
 -  Shift-click to highlight a region within the map that you would like to zoom into.
--  Alter the ``TIME=`` parameter in the URL to a different date range, and you can filter to see only the records that satisfy the temporal constraint.
 -  Click on the "Toggle options toolbar" icon in the upper-left corner of the preview window.
 The right-hand side of the screen will include a "Filter" text box.
-Enter ``Who = 'Bierce'``, and press on the "play" icon.
+Enter ``EventCode = '051'``, and press on the "play" icon.
 The display will now show only those points matching your filter criterion.
-This is a CQL filter, which can be constructed in various ways to query our data.
+This is a CQL filter, which can be constructed in various ways to query your data.
 You can find more information about CQL from `GeoServer's CQL tutorial <http://docs.geoserver.org/2.9.1/user/tutorials/cql/cql_tutorial.html>`__.

 Generating Heatmaps
 ~~~~~~~~~~~~~~~~~~~

--  To try out the DensityIterator, you can install the Heatmap SLD from
+-  To try out server-side processing, you can install the Heatmap SLD from
    the :doc:`geomesa-examples-gdelt` tutorial.
 -  After configuring the SLD, in the URL, change ``styles=`` to be
-   ``styles=heatmap&density=true``.
+   ``styles=heatmap``.
 Once you press ``<Enter>``, the display will
    change to a density heat-map.

 .. note::